austin2408/Grasp_drl/README.md

 # Grasp_drl

-Here is the work to use DQN to predict a "grasping action" by Pytorch .
+Here is the work to use DDQN to predict a "grasping action" by Pytorch .

 ![Teaser](grasp/src/sean_approach/result/half_v3_2/sample_7.png)